delmic/odemis/doc/develop/backend-api.rst

         *(VA, float, unit=A)* probe current of the e-beam (which is typically affecting the spot size linearly).

+    .. py:attribute:: blanker

+        *(VA, choice of True, False or None)* whether the blanker is enabled (True), disabled (False), or automatically enabled whenever a scanning takes place (None).

-If there is a blanker available, it should be automatically set whenever no scanning is needed, and automatically disabled when a scanning takes place.
+        If this attribute is not provided, and there is a blanker available, it should be automatically set whenever no scanning is needed, and automatically disabled when a scanning takes place.

+    .. py:attribute:: external

+        *(VA, choice of True, False or None)* whether the "external" signal, to indicate that Odemis is taking control of the scanning, is enabled (True), disabled (False), or automatically enabled whenever a scanning takes place (None).
+When it's disabled, the standard user interface of the SEM controls the scanning.

 Detector
 ========